-The principal measure of housing affordability, the JHAI, is that based on net household income.
-The JHAI almost reached 100 in both 2011 and 2012, implying that in the last two years the mean net household income was almost sufficient to service a mortgage affordably on the purchase price of a median priced dwelling.
+Housing affordability had seen some improvement in 2011 and 2012, driven largely by a small decrease in the overall median property price.
+In those years, the JHAI almost reached 100, implying that the mean net household income was almost sufficient to service a mortgage affordably on the purchase price of a median priced dwelling.